 Some communities have also moved to beef up anti-smoking laws.

-Victoria banned smoking in all workplaces and public spaces, with no allowance for designated smoking rooms, as of Aug.
-1, 2001.
+Victoria banned smoking in all indoor public spaces on Jan.
+1, 1999.
 It is also illegal to smoke in a public park in Vancouver.

 In May 2008, the Yukon became the last of the provinces and territories to ban smoking in public places.